maxime1992/my-dev.to/blog-posts/the-holy-grail-of-note-taking/the-holy-grail-of-note-taking.md

 We've got our Obsdian app setup, we know how to organise our notes.
 The last question remaining is how to synchronise our notes across several devices, for example between a laptop, a desktop and a phone.

+While this is not the solution I'm going to present, be aware that Obsidian offers its own solution for this, it's called [Sync](https://obsidian.md/sync).
+It's not free, but may be a good way to support the development of Obsidian as well!

-For this, I've been using an open source equivalent of Dropbox that is called [Syncthing](https://syncthing.net).
+Personally, I've been using an open source equivalent of Dropbox that is called [Syncthing](https://syncthing.net).
 I invite you to read on their main page what they offer but essentially it's here for secure data exchange between devices, privately.

 Syncthing is available on all the different OS, you can check the [download page](https://syncthing.net/downloads).
 If you wish to use it from a server as well, you can install it easily with Docker _(either from [LinuxServer package](https://hub.docker.com/r/linuxserver/syncthing) or the [official one](https://hub.docker.com/r/syncthing/syncthing))._